jithukrishnaju/Practice/README.md

 # Practice
 Jithu krishna ju is spend the whole day in learning git and git hub.
-This is an example of merge conflict.
+It is made by user 1.